msrkp/hacker-roadmap/README.md

 Opening a beer bottle using your teeth is an unusual or unintended way to solve the problem of opening the beer bottle.
 In hindi there is a word for this *Jugaad*, which means coming up with clever and quick solutions using whatever you have around to solve a problem.
 Similarly in computer science hacking, someone who has a deep understanding of computer systems and networks and is able to use this knowledge to make software or hardware to work in unexpected ways either for problem solving, or achieving specific goals.

 For example, increasing likes or views in instagram post is a hack.
 Asking the question needs curiosity, to confirm if it is possible at all needs technical understanding and knowledge of how an web application works.
 Once you have technical understanding, exploring various way to increase likes needs creativity.
 The curiosity and creativity can be acquired through experience.
 To acquire technical understanding we need to know about computers, and network system.
-I will share few resources where you can acquire this below.
+I will share my thoughts on how to acquire this.

 # Computer Science Degree?